-The joyous voices of elementary school students playing together with Waseda University baseball team members echoed through the skies of western Tokyo.
-This was the ninth time since 2015 that the Waseda University baseball Club Alumni Association had participated in a project to take action on the social issue of "declining outdoor play among children."
-This was Ito's first time participating, and he actively spoke to the children, easing their tension and running ground with them.
+The joyful voices of elementary school children playing with members of the Waseda University baseball team echoed through the West Tokyo sky.
+This project, organized by the Waseda University baseball Club Alumni Association to address the social issue of "the decline in outdoor play among children," is the ninth of its kind since 2015.
+Ito, participating for the first time, actively spoke to the children, eased their tension, and ran around ground with them.

 "This is the first time I've had the chance to play in a facility like this, so it's a lot of fun.
 It's a rare opportunity, so I'm having fun.
 I'm from Akita, so I've spent a lot of time playing in parks and rice fields.
 When I look at Tokyo, I think there aren't many places like that, so I think it's great that everyone can move around in such a spacious area."